Giving up is NOT an OptionSep 24, 2020

 I received my associate’s degree when I was 20.
-I got married soon afterwards and we started growing our family.
+I got married soon afterward and we started growing our family.
 It wasn’t until after my kids were all about grown that I decided to work on my bachelor’s degree.
 I finished it when I was in my 50’s.
 I then got this crazy idea I wanted my master’s degree.
 My husband thought I had lost my mind.
 It was just a personal goal I had and I love to learn new things.
 So, I enrolled in my master’s program and made a plan to take it slowly.
 Going at a slower pace meant it would take me three years to complete it.
 I figured, if God allowed me to live, three years were going to come and go anyway, so I might as well be working on it.
 I was ready for the task at hand and very excited to begin.

 Most every week, I had reading to do, as well as an assignment.
 Some weeks involved more than one assignment.
 Week after week after week after week, I was turning in assignments.
 I was reading new material.
 I was posting in our class forum.
 Week after week for THREE STRAIGHT YEARS.
 Before I knew it, three years of my master’s program coursework was done.
 I graduated with my degree and I was so glad I had decided to do this.
 I can't believe how empowered and confident it made me feel.